BrightspaceUI/actions/comment-on-pr/README.md

 * `message` (required): The message to display
 * `post-mode` (default: `always`): How posting of the comment will be handled.
 Options are `always`, `once`, `hide-previous` or `update`.
 See [below](#post-mode) for details
-* `only-post-once` (default: `false`): This option is deprecated and should not be used going forward.
-Kept for backward compatibility.
-Will be removed in the future
 * `unique-key` (default: `"gh-actions_comment-on-pr"`): A unique key attached invisibly to the comment, for use with the `post-mode` option

 #### Post Mode